Mental Health Champions

 YMCA Mental Health Champions is a comprehensive programme that aims to improve the mental health of young people aged 11 – 21.

-This new programme offers three key services: Peer support programme in schools and the community, Key adult education and awareness workshops, and a Counselling service.
+Funded by the Scottish Power Foundation, this new programme offers three key services: Peer support programme in schools and the community, Key adult education and awareness workshops, and a Counselling service.

 By using three interconnected strands, the project helps to raise awareness and destigmatise mental health issues, offers a fully quality assured counselling service and improves the knowledge and support that key adults, including teachers and parents, can offer the young people they work with.